QubesOS/qubes-doc/introduction/support.md

 read.
 Use good judgment, and be especially careful when following instructions (e.g., copying commands) given by others on the lists.

-All official announcements from the [Qubes team] will be signed by the PGP key belonging to the team member who sends the announcement.
+All official announcements from the [PedOS team] will be signed by the PGP key belonging to the team member who sends the announcement.
 However, anyone on the list can choose to sign their messages, so the presence of a PGP signature does not indicate authority.
 How, then, should you sort the good advice from the bad?